 Mr. Ethan Hu has more than 20 years of experience in research, business development, and investment in the healthcare industry.
 Mr. Hu is currently a Vice President and Head of Business Development at the Biosensors Group, responsible for product licensing, investment, and M&A. Before that, Mr. Hu was with the Frankenman Group as CFO and a board director.

 Previously, he was with CITIC PE, one of the largest private equity firm in China, as a Vice President in healthcare investment.
 Mr. Hu had also worked at Lilly Ventures and Novartis Oncology with various responsibilities.
 Mr. Hu graduated from Peking University major in Biology, and later on received his PhD of Molecular Biology from University of Maryland and MBA from the University of Chicago.

-Dr. Caroline S. Wagner, a faculty member at the John Glenn College of Public Affairs, teaches public policy and leadership.
-She holds the Ambassador Milton A. and Roslyn Z. Wolf Chair in International Affairs, and she served as the Director of the Battelle Center for Science & Technology Policy from 2011-2017, all at The Ohio State University in Columbus, Ohio.
+Dr. Caroline S. Wagner, a faculty member at an esteemed college of Public Affairs, teaches public policy and leadership.
+She holds the Ambassador Milton A. and Roslyn Z. Wolf Chair in International Affairs, and she served as the Director of the Battelle Center for Science & Technology Policy from 2011-2017, all at an internationally renowned research & teaching institution.
 Dr. Wagner’s scholarship focuses on science, technology and innovation.
 Dr. Wagner earned a doctorate from the University of Amsterdam in Science and Technology Dynamics; she received a Master of Arts degree in Science, Technology and Public Policy from George Washington University; and she holds a Bachelor of Arts from Trinity College.